nadhifikbarw/easy-mysqldump/README.md

 A logical backup utility for MySQL, in its heart leveraging mysqldump program to do its heavy lifting.
 Shipped with simple backup retention system.

 This tool is designed to support cronjob.
+Need >= Python 3.8

 # Prerequisites